 Being able to discern trends and patterns in your work site is an essential tool for Worksite Representatives.
 This training leads Worksite Representatives through a basic module designed to chart their building on a work site roster and an advanced module to visually chart their work site.
-For more advanced mapping training, the trainer should utilize the OEA Work Site Mapping Toolkit.

-MODULE 6 | New Educator Recruitment + Retention
+MODULE 6 New Educator Recruitment + Retention